gilgameshjw/hydejack-starter-kit/WORK/README.md

 With JUA, we adapted Fourier Neural Operators (FNO), Graph Neural Networks and Generative Adversarial Networks (GAN) to help JUA operate the currently most accurate precipitation weather model.

-I am also currently working on porting the FNO architecture to text processing.
+I am also currently working on porting the FNO architecture to text processing, a practical investigation on the possibility to process language as a continuous process.

 For Interscript, I built generative model leveraging transformer architecture for not only transliteration but also semi automatised code production and data generation.